-Each year a heat health watch system operates in England and Wales, run in association with the Department of Health and Welsh Assembly.
+Each year a Heat-Health Watch system operates in England run in association with the Department of Health.

 The Met Office forecasts day-time and night-time maximum temperatures, which are monitored regionally.
 When certain heat thresholds are passed, a warning is issued and sent to relevant health professionals and people working in social care as well as displayed on our website.
 This is so you and health professionals can take action to minimise the impact of the heat on your health.
 Our Heat-Health Watch runs from 1st June to 15th September.

 Very hot weather can be dangerous, especially for the very young, older people or those with a chronic disease.
 Prolonged exposure to very high temperatures can mean the body is unable to reduce its own temperature, causing dehydration and heatstroke, which can be fatal.
 In particular, hot temperatures overnight make it difficult for the body to cool.

 - Ensure you have plenty of cold fluids available.

 - Try to keep your house cool, closing blinds or curtains can help.